Understanding Definition and Benefits of Big Data in the Education Industry

 Big data in the education sector helps with analyzing students’ achievements.
 Large amounts of data coming every day from eLearning resources gives meaningful insights into students’ performance, motivation and habits.
 It is much easier to review the efficiency of software or online courses nowadays with analytics at hand.
 Educators, universities, research institutions, and software engineers are becoming equipped with real-time results and statistical information.
 Big data makes them feel much more confident in

 - developing blended learning

 - transforming assessment systems

 In data mining, behavior detectors are especially automated models that define students’ behavior based on interaction logs.
 It means we could know when a student subverts the properties of the learning system to succeed without learning while playing an educational game, for instance.
 We could conduct text mining and analyze students’ writing and self-reflection, emotions via words and expressions.

 Examining online learning behaviors of LMS or MOOCs leads educators to design better ways of learning.
 The mission of big data in education is to find out when entertainment captures attention more than task execution.
 It’s one of the reasons why gamification software has to be thoroughly investigated and analyzed so that it could match learning purposes correctly and accelerate.

 Students’ behavior detection on practice

 Imagine data engineers working at collecting and withdrawing necessary data with the help of special software.
 The next level of data analysis is under the responsibility of data scientists.
 They aim to solve the problem of decreased effectiveness and popularity of some eLearning applications.
-Big data scientists use certain methods, apply mathematics and technology to define off-task behavior.
+Big data scientists use certain methods, and apply mathematics and technology to define off-task behavior.
 What does it mean in terms of Big data and Education?
-They identify time and conditions when students sidetrack from the system.
+They identify times and conditions when students sidetrack from the system.
 It can happen because of students’: